 Ultimately though it has been Klaus' ability to remain fully connected to the plant, his team and even off-site consultants that has enabled him to solve such issues.
-He is always connected to the right assets, data and people he needs to do his job.
-Keeping the plant working smoothly 24/7 is vital if the company is going to remain competitive, and with the latest workplace technology he and the rest of the company's staff are freed to be more innovative and keep pushing the business forward.
+It has been about being connected to the right assets, data and people he needs to do his job.
+Keeping the plant working smoothly 24x7 is vital if the company is going to remain competitive, and with the latest workplace technology he and the rest of the company's staff are freed to be more innovative and keep pushing the business forward.

-"With 50% of the workforce likely to be millennials by 2025, it will be fascinating to see just where we can push the limits of technology and services to suit the entire workforce of the future," said Johan Cartens, Fujitsu's UK Private Sector CTO.
+"With 50% of the workforce likely to be millennials by 2025, it will be fascinating to see just where we can push the limits of technology and services to suit the entire workforce of the future," said Johan Cartens, Fujitsu's CTO for Manufacturing and Automotive.
 "Flexible, relevant ways of working with technologies that suit the worker, and adapt to their way of working overtime, will be invaluable to attract the best talent."

 The future workplace will be a space for even more collaboration, creativity and engagement, enabling a connected workforce to have an exciting employee experience.
-Read everything you need to know about reimagining your workplace here.
+Read everything you need to know about the future workplace here.